-Exciting news!
+Good news!
 Your dog is expecting puppies!
 This is an exciting time in any pet parent’s life.
 But it can also be overwhelming if this is your dog’s first litter.
-You want to make sure you are giving your dog the food she needs to help her grow healthy puppies.
-A healthy and balanced diet is essential to help momma dog not only through her pregnancy but to also have a healthy delivery and lactation.
+You want to make sure you are giving your dog the food that she needs to help her grow her puppies.
+A balanced diet is essential to help momma dog through her pregnancy and have a healthy delivery and lactation.

-Dogs are pregnant for 63 days or roughly nine weeks.
-Just like humans, they have three trimesters, each 21 days long.
-The first trimester starts when a dog ovulates and releases her eggs.
-Once her eggs are fertilized, she could have anywhere from two to ten puppies growing in her!
+Dogs are pregnant for 62 days, or roughly 9 weeks.
+Just like humans, they have three trimesters, each around 21 days long.
+The first trimester starts when a dog ovulates and her eggs are fertilized.
+She could have anywhere from one to 10 or more puppies growing inside of her!

 Fetal growth is speedy at the early ages of pregnancy, but the most rapid development of puppies is actually during the third trimester.
 This is why it is important to have your dog on a healthy balanced diet from the very beginning.
-Some experts recommend feeding puppy food to your pregnant dog due to its high nutrient contents.
+Some experts recommend feeding puppy food to your pregnant dog due to its high nutrient content.

-If your dog is already on a high protein, high nutrient diet, you can continue to feed them as normal through the first and second trimester.
+If your dog is already on a high-protein, high-nutrient diet, you can continue to feed them as normal through the first and second trimesters.
 A small increase in the amount of food can be made if desired but should be no more than a 10% increase.
 You want to avoid her losing weight but also ensure that she does not become overweight.
 It’s a fine balance.

-A high-quality diet should consist of 29% protein, 17% fat, a high amount of soluble carbohydrates, and low fiber content.
-You should also be sure that your dog is receiving calcium and phosphorus for the formation of the puppies’ bones and also for milk production.
+A high-quality diet should consist of 29% protein, 17% fat, a high amount of soluble carbohydrates, and low fiber content, according to the AKC.
+High-quality commercial diets will contain the recommended amounts of calcium and phosphorus for the formation of the puppies’ bones and for milk production.
 Never use any supplements without speaking to your vet, as this may lead to severe health issues for both the mother dog and her puppies.

 Always be sure to have fresh clean water available for your dog at all stages of pregnancy.
 Dehydration can cause a number of complications in both your dog and her growing pups.

-In weeks six and seven, your pregnant dog’s weight will increase.
-This is the time to increase their food consumption has likely increased by about 15% to 25%.
+In weeks six to nine, your pregnant dog’s weight will gradually increase.
+By this time, their food consumption has likely increased by about 15% to 25%.
 This is the most important developmental time in a dog’s pregnancy.
-The puppies’ organs are fully developed and they will develop to full term at this time.
-This will place the greatest strain on the mother nutritional-wise.
+The puppies’ organs and bones are developing rapidly at this stage.
+This will place the greatest strain on the mother nutrition-wise.

 After the puppies are born, your mother dog’s diet should slowly and steadily increase by 20–30% over the next month.
-By the end of the first month, she should be eating 2-4 times the amount of food she was eating before her pregnancy, as her caloric requirements have doubled or even quadrupled, based on her litter size.
+By the end of the first month, she may be eating two to three times the amount of food that she was eating before her pregnancy, as her caloric requirements have doubled or even quadrupled, based on her litter size.

-Encourage mom to eat as much as she wants.
-It requires a lot of energy to produce milk for the pups and the pups are also rapidly growing at this stage.
+Encourage the mom to eat as much as she wants.
+It requires a lot of energy to produce milk for the pups, and the pups are also rapidly growing at this stage.

-By feeding an appropriate diet you can help momma dog safely deliver healthy puppies.
-Be sure to take mom to regular vet visits to keep her all-around healthy during her pregnancy.
+By feeding her an appropriate diet, you can help momma dog safely deliver healthy puppies.
+Be sure to take the mom to regular vet visits to keep her all-around healthy during her pregnancy.
 Finally, enjoy raising and playing with your new puppies!